What is the average babysitting rate in Ireland? 2023 edition

 As a parent, you can also arrange that the babysitter picks your child up or brings them somewhere.
 For example, the babysitter can pick the children up from school and bring them to soccer practice.
 Not every babysitter is so flexible, and because of this the babysitter could ask for a bit extra hourly for this task.

-In 2019-2020, 67% of American households, or 85 million families, had pets (source).
+In 2016, a study found that 61% of Irish households owned either a dog or a cat (source).
 So, there is a relatively large chance that the babysitter has to deal with a pet!
 Along these lines, caring for a pet is an extra task that a babysitter may be responsible for.
 This may include walking the dog, cleaning the cat’s litter box, brushing the pets’ hair, or caring for and feeding the pet.

 The babysitting rate can vary depending on the time of day.
 Many parents pay a babysitter who babysit during the day a bit more than those who work only in the evening.
 This is because children often are simply sleeping in the evening, and the babysitter only needs to be there in the event that the child wakes up.
 On the other hand, babysitters who stay past midnight to care for the kids, overnight babysitters, are often paid a bit extra above the normal hourly rate.